Before you come to Ireland

 You may need to apply for a student visa before you come to Ireland to study.
 If you don’t need a visa, you still need permission to enter Ireland.
-This means you must show that you satisfy the conditions to live in Ireland as a student.
+This means you must show that you satisfy the conditions to study in Ireland.
 Different rules apply for short-term courses.

 General information about living in Ireland